Escape to Koh Kret Island

 Customer feedback – “Just got home from this wonderful place.
 A quick ferry ride across the river takes you away from the madness of Bangkok and into the tranquility of Koh Kret.
 Pottery, gifts and food is all very reasonably priced and plentiful.
 I chose to walk around the whole island, took about 1&1/2 hours.”

-Much of the island is accessed by elevated walkways where many shops sell local handicrafts and restaurants serve traditional Mon cuisine.
-The narrow market lanes are more charming than touristy, and are relatively uncrowded on weekdays.
+Much of the island can be accessed through elevated walkways.
+Along these paths, many shops sell local handicrafts while restaurants serve traditional Mon cuisine.
+Furthermore, the narrow market lanes feel more charming than touristy.

 Some of the island’s other temples are: